spiral/docs/http/routing.md

 });
 ```

 Wrapping route segment inside `<` and `>` braces will make it variable but not optional.
-Such segment, by default, will react to almost every character except `/`, meaning we can access our closure code using urls like "test/hello-world".
-Since we are no using controllers which allows us to bypass matched value into method directly, we have to use request and response inside our closure:
+Such segment, by default, will react to almost every character except `/`, meaning we can access our closure code using urls like "test/hello-world" or "test/abc".

+If you wish to access matched value in your closure access route via request attribute:

 ```php
 $route = new Route('test', 'test/<abc>', function ($req, $res) {